rsanchezmo/jaxer/docs/model.rst

 `Attention is All You Need <https://arxiv.org/abs/1706.03762>`_.

 Before passing through the encoder, a feature extractor has been integrated, which calculates embeddings with size d_model.
-This mechanism is the same as transformation of text tokens into vector tokens in a language model.
+I could have **quantized** the input sequence timepoints to reduce the dimensionality (continuous to discrete), then get an **integer token** and pass it through an **embedding layer** (same as with language).
+In fact, I followed that approach with :code:`extra_tokens`.
+Which where actually not sequences but extra information that could be added to the transformer input.
+For instance, the **std of the window**, the **sentiment score**...

-As we are working merely with sequences, we need a way to represent the position of each token in the sequence.
+As we are working merely with **sequences**, we need a way to represent the position of each token in the sequence.
 That is because attention mechanisms are permutation invariant (it computes a weighted sum of the input tokens).
 To solve this, I have implemented the **absolute positional encoding** as described in the paper.
 Additionally, I have integrated `Time2Vec <https://arxiv.org/abs/1907.05321>`_, which claims to be a **powerful representation of time** (it computes a **linear** and a **sinusoidal** representation of time).